Tenpi/Defuser/readme.md

 lineart, anime, manga, softedge, scribble, and original image (reference).
 By clicking on "reference image", it will also reference the input image rather than just the control image.
 "Guess mode" is an option that will try to guess the content if no prompt is provided.

+### IP Adapter

+IP Adapter adapts the features from an input image and often has better results than using img input.

 ### X-Adapter